Please note, these policies are for information only, and do not constitute a legal document or legal advice

 - Anyone may access full items free of charge.

-- Copies of full items are made available under one of two licences, CC-BY or CC-BY-NC.
-The licence that applies is shown on the cover sheet of each full-text item (if no cover sheet is shown generally a CC-BY-NC licence applies.
+- Copies of full-text items are usually made available under a Creative Commons licence.
+The licence that applies is shown on the cover sheet of each full-text item.
+(If no cover sheet is shown, generally a CC-BY-NC licence applies.)

 the author/s, title and full bibliographic details are given a hyperlink and/or URL for the original metadata page and the content is not changed in any way